Pickrr to subsidise delivery costs for NGOs supplying Covid essentials

-New Delhi, May 3 (IANS) Amid the Covid-19 crisis, logistics and shipping software solution provider for e-commerce businesses, Pickrr, has announced a 100 per cent subsidy on delivery charges for all non-profit organisations supplying Covid-19 essentials around the country.
+New Delhi: Amid the Covid-19 crisis, logistics and shipping software solution provider for e-commerce businesses, Pickrr, has announced a 100 per cent subsidy on delivery charges for all non-profit organisations supplying Covid-19 essentials around the country.

 The company has extended its support to all the NGOs and NPOs and has urged them to join forces with India in taking on the pandemic with full strength.